 If you feel you've been cheated, report it.
 The Sources of Help for Military Consumers Handout gives you a step-by-step process on how to effectively complain.
-If you're not sure where to direct your complaint, contact your local legal assistance office.
+If you're not sure where to direct your complaint, contact your installation's legal office.